Assistant Professor, Chemistry and Biochemistry

 2013 marked the 100th anniversary of Bragg's Law (2dsin?=n?) ; a key concept that allows crystallographers to relate diffraction patterns back to the atomic properties within a crystal.
 For those interesting in finding out why this centenary was significant, please refer to the following animated video produced by the Royal Institution: Celebrating Crystallography: An Animated Adventure.

 Beyond the universally recognized role for carbohydrates as nutrient sources, complex carbohydrates in the form of polysaccharides, proteoglycans and glycolipids may be considered to be "the language of the cell" in that they mediate many integral biological events.
-Because of this central importance, research in the Suits Lab utilizes X-ray crystallography and supportive biophysical characterization methods to characterize the interaction between proteins and carbohydrates.
-Our work focuses on long, linear carbohydrates such as chondroitin, heparan, hyaluronan, alginate and pectin, and addresses the how and why of the microbial factors recognize and process these carbohydrates.
+Because of this central importance, research in the Suits Lab utilizes X-ray crystallography and supportive biophysical methods to characterize the interaction between proteins and carbohydrates.
+Our work focuses on long, linear carbohydrates such as chondroitin, heparan, hyaluronan, alginate and pectin, and addresses the how and why for microbial factors recognize and process these carbohydrates.
+Our work is generously supported by NSERC, CFI, The Ontario Government, and Wilfrid Laurier University.

 Publications † Denotes co-first authorship